 Turning to the position where a trademark is used by a licensed business operator, in a distribution agreement, for example.
 In the absence of use by a registered holder during the initial 5 years, there is some ambiguity concerning use by a licensee where the license is not a matter of record.
 If this is the case, it reduces the likelihood that use by a licensee will constitute genuine use to keep the mark alive.

 “A licensing contract for use of a trademark shall be recorded in the trademark register.
 The license shall not have any effect unless being recorded in the register and declared in the manner set out in the executive regulation.”

 Many trademark owners usually are consciously avoid recording licensed trademark rights because of longwinded processes which might take months to be completed in some cases.
-This is understandable when there are other important business matters to be dealt with but the importance of registering these contracts must not be underestimated.
-Trademark owners who faced the possibility of loosing their trademarks because of this, now knows better.
+This is understandable when there are other important business matters to be dealt with, but the importance of registering these contracts must not be underestimated.
+Trademark owners who faced the possibility of losing their trademarks because of this now knows better.

 Given the widespread usage of license agreements in the UAE, the significance of Article 32 is obvious.
 It presents a straightforward mechanism for protecting the validity of trademark registrations against interested parties who wish to cancel for non-use.
 Al Suwaidi & Company is ideally placed to assist your business with this fundamental safeguard and any other IP requirements you may have.

 Finally, it is worth noting the general rule that if a trademark is cancelled due to non-use, no-one except the original trademark owner will be able to register the same mark within a period of 3 years following cancellation (with some exceptions).